JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 astraltree = readmultinewick(astralfile)[102] # 102th tree: last tree here
 ```

-To start its search, SNaQ will need a network of "level 1".
+Instead of a starting tree (`astraltree` in this case), we can start the optimization
+in SNaQ with a network, but this network needs to be "level-1".
-All trees and all networks with 1 hybridization are of level 1.
+Note that all trees and all networks with 1 hybridization are of level 1.
 To make sure that a network with 2 or more hybridizations is of level 1,
 we can read it in with
 `readnewicklevel1` (which also unroots the tree, resolves polytomies,